rustbridge/website/organizing/before.md

 type of event.
 Not only does it make some people feel unwell, but we've had cases in the past where events got interrupted by third parties with bad intent.
-For that same reason, consider not making the venue location public, especially if it's a publicly accessable venue.
+For that same reason, consider not making the venue location public, especially if it's a publicly accessible venue.

-In the past, we've usually used a simple Google Forms form for signups to RustBridge events.
-This works fairly well, especially if your event is small to medium-scale.
-If you need or want more information/help regarding these processes, don't hesitate to contact us!
+We usually use [Bridge Troll](https://bridgetroll.org) to host our events.
+Bridge Troll also handles signups, checkins, volunteers and a bunch of other super helpful stuff.
+If you have a registered chapter on Bridge Troll, you can start planning events, if not, please talk to us about getting it on there!

 If you want to spread the word about your event, we can definitely help you with that.
 We have multiple channels over which we can announce your event, so feel